Pacific Heights, San Francisco: Geography and extent

 Pacific Heights is situated on a primarily east–west oriented ridge that rises sharply from the Marina District and Cow Hollow neighborhoods to the north to a maximum height of 370 ft above sea level.
-Pacific Heights features two parks, Lafayette and Alta Plaza.
-Visible to the north are the Golden Gate Bridge, the Marin Headlands, and Alcatraz Island.
-Visible to the south are Twin Peaks and the Sutro Tower.

-Lower Pacific Heights refers to the area located south of California Street down to Post Street.
-While this area was previously considered part of the Western Addition, the new neighborhood designation became popularized by real estate agents in the early 1990s.
+Lower Pacific Heights refers to the area located south of California Street down to Post or Geary Street.
+Historically, this area was previously considered part of the Western Addition.
+It was later called the Upper Fillmore, but the new neighborhood designation of Lower Pacific Heights became popularized by real estate agents in the early 1990s.